PennLINC/ModelArrayIO/notebooks/walkthrough_voxel-wise_data.md

 Notes:
 * Columns that must be included are highlighted in ***bold and italics***;
 * The order of columns can be changed.
 * Please make sure the consistency (see examples as below).
-They are case sensitive, too!
+These strings are case sensitive, too!
 Either upper case or lower case works, just need to be consistent :)
     * Folder name e.g., "FA" in column `source_file` in CSV file v.s. the actual folder name on disk;
     * File names in columns `source_file` and `source_mask_file` in CSV file v.s. the actual file names on disk;
     * Scalar name e.g., "FA" in column `scalar_name` in CSV file v.s. what you will specify when using functions in `ModelArray`;